meteor/tutorials/content/vue/step10.md

 {{> DiffBox step="10.8" tutorialName="simple-todos-vue"}}

 One last thing, let's update the class of the `<li>` element in the `Task` component to reflect it's privacy status.
-We'll use the `classnames` NPM Package for this:
+We'll use the `classnames`  package for this:

 ```bash
 meteor npm install --save classnames
 ```

-Then we'll use that package to choose a class based on the task are rendering:
+Then we'll use that package to choose a class based on the task we are rendering:

 {{> DiffBox step="10.10" tutorialName="simple-todos-vue"}}